Hitcher/script.skin.injector/README.txt

 ------------------------------------------------------------------------

 1. DEFINE THE PATH VARIABLE
-To prevent "Failed to read" errors during file I/O, use a Variable in your skin to manage the content path.
+Use a variable to manage the content path.
+This ensures the container is "force-cleared" while the script is running, preventing it from retaining old data (ghosting) and avoiding "Failed to read" errors during file I/O.

 <variable name="InjectorPath">
     <value condition="String.IsEqual(Window(home).Property(FilterReady),true)">special://temp/dynamic_filter.xsp</value>